+The aim of Samatha is to increase concentration.
 The word Samatha translates as ‘concentration’ or ‘tranquility.’
-While the goal of Vipassana is to gain insight, the aim of Samatha is to increase concentration.
+While the goal of Vipassana is to gain insight, the goal of Samatha is improve concentration.
 Thus, it is also known as concentration meditation.

 In some schools of Buddhism, Samatha is taught as a preparation for Vipassana.
 It is one of the best meditations for beginners as it helps to train the mind and break free from overthinking, making it a very beneficial practice for mental health.